nschneid/amr-tutorial/abstract.md

 ### Part II: Algorithms and Applications

 __[Jeffrey Flanigan](http://www.cs.cmu.edu/~jmflanig/)__ is a fifth year Ph.D. candidate at Carnegie Mellon University.
 He and his collaborators at CMU built the first broad-coverage [AMR parser](https://github.com/jflanigan/jamr/).
 He also participated in the Fred Jelinek Memorial Workshop in Prague in 2014, working on cross-lingual parsing and generation from AMR.
-His research areas include machine translation, summarization, and semantic dependency parsing.
+His research areas include machine translation, generation, summarization, and semantic parsing.